 Safety and security information

-Augustana has two sworn police officers, eight public safety officers and a team of dispatchers who provide 24/7 patrols and monitoring.
+Augustana has a team of police officers, public safety officers and dispatchers who provide 24/7 patrols and monitoring.
 The team monitors all fire alarms and security cameras, and answers the main switchboard, emergency phone number and messages received from the safety app.

-The Public Safety office is in the basement of Sorenson Hall.
+The Public Safety office is in the basement of Sorensen Hall.
 The office works closely with the Rock Island Police Department, Rock Island Fire Department and other first responders

 Augustana has security cameras spread throughout campus that are monitored 24/7.
 There are security cameras at the entrances of residence halls, in the lobby area of the residence halls, and in some academic buildings.
 There are also cameras on the Quad, Slough Path and some parking lots.

 Augustana Police and Public Safety may issue emails, texts or other warnings and updates.
 All students, staff, faculty and administrators should sign up to receive Augie Alerts (see below) and make sure their contact information remains up to date.
 See "About notifications and alerts."

 • A.C.E.S.: transportation around campus and immediate surrounding areas.
 The A.C.E.S. app allows students to request rides and get an estimated time of arrival and arrange pick-up locations.
 All A.C.E.S. vehicles are clearly marked.
 Download the app on Google Play or the Apple App Store.